 Besides shave ice, they sell many other cold treats, including plain ice cream, bubble drinks, smoothies, and more.
 You can even find the Dole Whip pineapple treat here!

 Angel’s stand out because their shave ice cups are so huge!
 You probably won’t be able to finish it on your own.
+They have classic flavors, popular flavors, and plenty of other unique flavors you will love.

 Angel’s is open until 10 PM, making it a perfect date night activity!
 It is not open on Sunday, so plan to go any other day of the week.

-This is another place that likes to keep things healthy and organic.
+Monsarrat Shave Ice likes to keep things healthy and organic.

 If you are in Honolulu, this is a great stop to add to your list for healthy shaved ice.

-What is unique about Aoki’s is that they also do shave ice shakes!
+What is unique about Aoki’s is that they also have shave ice shakes!
 You can have shave ice mixed with your choice of flavors and some vanilla ice cream.
 Drink your shave ice instead of eating it for an amazing, tasty texture.

 You have the option to make your own bowl or choose from their specialty menu.
 Some of the top favorite specialty flavors are Coconut Island and Heavenly Lilikoi.